joshbegley/nyt-latest/README.md

 `Air Canada is planning a voluntary COVID-19 test trial for passengers arriving at the country's largest airport to help persuade the federal government to end stringent quarantine rules that have crippled air travel, a Raymond James analyst said in a note.`\
 https://nytimes.com/reuters/2020/08/27/us/27reuters-health-coronavirus-air-canada.html?searchResultPosition=3

-**Dell Quarterly Revenue Edges Past Estimates on Remote Work Boost**\
+**Dell's Quarterly Results Beat Estimates on Remote Work Boost**\
-`Dell Technologies Inc posted a smaller-than-expected drop in quarterly revenue on Thursday, as weakness in its data center segment was cushioned by robust demand for its notebooks and software products for remote work and online learning.    `\
+`Dell Technologies Inc on Thursday posted a smaller-than-expected drop in quarterly revenue and beat profit estimates on robust demand for its notebooks and software products for remote work and online learning.  `\
 https://nytimes.com/reuters/2020/08/27/business/27reuters-dell-tech-results.html?searchResultPosition=4

 **Chinese Minister Urges Multilateralism During European Tour**\